microsoft/code-push-vsts-extension/docs/extension-overview.md

+[CodePush](http://microsoft.github.io/code-push/) is a cloud service that enables Cordova and React Native developers to deploy mobile app updates directly to their users’ devices.
+It works by acting as a central repository that developers can publish certain updates to (e.g. JS, HTML, CSS and image changes), and that apps can query for updates from using our provided client SDKs for [Cordova](https://github.com/Microsoft/cordova-plugin-code-push) and [React Native](https://github.com/Microsoft/react-native-code-push).

-## Visual Studio Team Services Extension for CodePush
+# Visual Studio Team Services Extension for CodePush

 This VSTS extension contains a deploy task that allows you to automate the release of app updates via CodePush from CI setup.
 It can be used with VSTS or TFS and is intended to work with any Cordova or React Native project.
 Under the hood, it invokes the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli) to run a release command.